flas-ai/FLAS/README.md

 [![🤗 Model](https://img.shields.io/badge/🤗%20Model-flas--gemma--2-FFD21E)](https://huggingface.co/collections/flas-ai/flas)
 [![🤗 Demo](https://img.shields.io/badge/🤗%20Spaces-flas--demo-FFD21E)](https://huggingface.co/spaces/Lunamos/flas-demo)

 FLAS is a natural-language activation-steering method for LLMs.
 Where prior work like [*Golden Gate Claude*](https://www.anthropic.com/news/golden-gate-claude) had to lock in a single behavior in advance, FLAS learns a single general concept-conditioned velocity field $v_\theta(h, t, c)$.
 At inference you hand it any natural-language concept $c$ and it produces the right inference-time intervention.
-The same checkpoint handles thousands of unseen concepts.
+The same checkpoint handles thousands of unseen concepts, and is the first learned steering method to consistently outperform in-context prompting on AxBench.

 <p align="center">